The baby name Halston fits perfectly with our love of surname names. Bonus? It’s surprisingly underused.

 Never heard of him?
 He’s better known by his middle name – and middle name only – Halston.

-A young Roy left Iowa for design school in Chicago and became a milliner.
+Young Roy left Iowa for design school in Chicago and became a milliner.
 He created Jacqueline Kennedy’s iconic pillbox hat for JFK’s 1961 inauguration.
-That attracted plenty of attention and new business.
-It eventually led him into a full range of clothing.
-After all, hats were fading.

 As his career progressed, he designed uniforms for an airline, the US Olympic team, and even the Girl Scouts.

-Halston even ventured into the mass market, with a JCPenney collaboration.
+Halston later ventured into the mass market, with a JCPenney collaboration.
 At the time, it damaged his brand.
 But ultimately, the decision paved the way for so many affordable collections from high end names at chains like Target.

 In 1981, five boys received the name.